jvpink200/jvpink200/README.md

 - 👋 Hi, I’m @jvpink200
 - 👀 I’m interested in front end development and full stack development
 - 🌱 I completed the MERN Full Stack program through NuCamp Coding Bootcamp and have 3+ years of software development experience with my back end language being PHP as well as knowing some SQL/MongoDb.
+Recently have picked up some Python skills too.
 - I’m looking to collaborate on amazing software projects for well funded startups or established companies to help solve real world problems.